 It's still unclear how gods' sexuality functions, but it's hard to imagine a No-Nut scenario in which Loki is not spending all his time tempting and seducing the other characters with sexy illusions.
 F*cking with people is how he figuratively gets off, and if he fails to last the whole month without getting off literally, it will no doubt be incidental to some sort of Shakespearean bed-trick whereby he's disguised as someone else and returns to himself mid-O face.

 Loser: Star Lord

 Peter Quill has vintage tastes.
 He most likely isn't aware of the perverse wonders of the Internet, but he may still recall an issue of playboy he found in the woods when he was 10.
-Whatever old school material he has stored in his spank bank is no doubt well-worn, but not nearly as potent as the specialty material at our fingertips today.
+Whatever old school material he has recorded in his mental uh...
+Wankman, is no doubt well-worn, but not nearly as potent as the specialty material at his fingertips as soon as he's introduced to the internet.
 He can probably last at least a week, but the full month seems like a stretch.

 Scott Lang has spent time in prison, which more or less guarantees that he is well-acquainted with a handheld remedy for boredom.
 Fortunately, he also has access to the dangerous and unpredictable Quantum Realm, where time can pass at a hyper-accelerated rate.
 He may choose to spend the month risking his life there, rather than face a full month of abstaining.

 And now that we've reached the end of this article...we should probably all re-examine the life choices that brought us here.